genepi/pig-gene/README.txt

+Due to the vast progress in sequencing, data volumes in bioinformatics are increasing dramatically.
+Therefore, the aim of this work is the development of a graphical generation platform for Apache Pig scripts called PigGene to analyze data in a massively parallel way.
+Users are guided through the building process of scripts by an intuitive user interface and are able to generate workflow definitions for complex data queries on the fly.
+Generated scripts are ready to use and can be further executed directly on Cloudgene, a graphical MapReduce execution platform.
+PigGene can be extended by user scripts and supports especially inexperienced users in the area of bioinformatics.

 My project is divided into two parts:
- 1. a collection of different pig scripts located in the PigGene-Scripts folder
+ 1. A collection of different pig scripts and modified storages located in the PigGene-Scripts folder
- 2. a webapp that makes it possible to specify and combine different tasks, like filtering or joining.
-These tasks are sent to a server which creates a pig script for the user.
+ 2. A webapp that makes it possible to specify and combine different tasks, like filtering or joining.
+    These tasks are sent to a server which creates an Apache Pig script for the user.